 On the operatic stage, Dr. Carter has entertained in the roles of Max in Der Freischütz, Hoffmann in Les Contes d'Hoffmann, Boris in Katya Kabanova, Turiddu in Cavalleria Rusticana, Pluto in Orpheus and the Underworld, Kaspar in Amahl and the Night Visitors, Trouffaldino in Love for Three Oranges, Cedric Prestwick in The Impresario, and the Learned Judge in Trial by Jury.
 Additionally, he has performed in scenes from Otello, Die Walküre, Cavalleria Rusticana, Fidelio, Cosí fan tutte, Cinderella, and Barber of Seville.
 As a member of the ensemble of Greensboro Opera Company, he has appeared in Otello, Carmen, Don Pasquale, Tosca, and Un Ballo in Maschera.

 Dr. Carter appears frequently in concert with credits including Dvořák’s Stabat Mater, Beethoven’s Symphony No. 9, Faure’s Requiem, Daron Hagen’s Heart of a Stranger, Mozart’s Coronation Mass, Requiem, and Missa Brevis in G, Handel’s Messiah, numerous renderings of Dubois’ The Seven Last Words of Christ as well as the world premiere of Ming-Hsiu Yen’s Mandarin requiem Song of Life.
 He was invited to be a concert performer and grant recipient for the Wagner Society of Washington DC’s Emerging Singers Program under the direction of Evelyn Lear, Thomas Stewart and John Edward Niles.
 He has appeared as a soloist for the Washington-Idaho Symphony, the Palouse Choral Society, the North Carolina Symphony-UNCG Concerto/Aria Competition, the Northwest Symphonic Orchestra, the Dearborn Symphony, the International Workshops choral program at the Royal Academy of Music and Drama in Glasgow, Scotland, the North Carolina Music Educators Association, the Piedmont Wind Symphony, the Fibonacci Chamber Orchestra, and the Michigan Pops Orchestra.
-He was a past winner of the North Carolina District Metropolitan Opera National Council auditions and placed first in the National Association of Teachers of Singing North Carolina state competition.
+He was a past winner of the North Carolina District Metropolitan Opera National Council auditions and the National Association of Teachers of Singing North Carolina state competition.
 Academic honors include inductions into Phi Kappa Phi and Pi Kappa Lambda honorary fraternities.